 Hosting of files and proof of concepts

 In an effort to reduce the risk of accidental leakage of proof of concepts, we ask you not to host any proof of concepts or reproduction videos outside the platform, but include them as an attachment instead.
+If it is not possible to host the file on the platform due to technical limitations, we ask to host the files within a password-protected ZIP file stored on a secure location, with the password included in the report.

 Be gentle when conducting automated tests or scanners.
 Some programs may disallow automated testing of any kind, or impose rate limits.
 It is of utmost importance to follow these rules, as a violation may cause service degradation.
 Do not conduct any disproportionate testing that may affect service performance.
 In the event that you notice slower response times or unexpected behaviour that may be related to your testing, make sure to tell us about it.